CyanCoding/Project-Tracker/ROADMAP.md

 # Roadmap
 This is the roadmap of future Project Tracker releases.
 If you're interested in trying out pre-release builds, there currently aren't any available.
 Please check the [releases](https://github.com/CyanCoding/Project-Tracker/releases) tab for the latest release.
-The future releases here are the main big releases.
-You'll see things like v1.0 and v2.0 here, but often intermittent updates will be made such as v1.2 to fix a few things or add a new feature.
+The future releases here are major releases.
+You'll see things like v1.0 and v2.0 here, but often minor releases will be made such as v1.2 to fix a few things or add a new feature.

 ---
-## Future releases:
+## Major releases:
 Note: estimated release dates are **estimated**.
 Based on how quickly the project is progressing, these may change.
 It's not uncommon for a project to be finished ahead of schedule.
 When the project gets close to the estimated release date, either an updated estimate or an official